The New Search Engine Playbook:

 Original data, research, case studies, and practical guides naturally attract citations and brand references.

-Together, backlinks, branded keywords, and brand mentions help search engines and answer engines identify your organization as a reliable, recognized source, which significantly improves your chances of being cited in AI answers.
+Together, backlinks, branded keywords, and brand mentions help search engines and generative engines identify your organization as a reliable, recognized source, which significantly improves your chances of being cited in AI answers.

 10. Include Quality FAQs (LLM Goldmine)